mtadams007/calendar/CalendarFrontEnd/README.md

 ## Future improvements

-I'm still fairly new to React so would like to make better usage of components to make the code more clean.
+I'm still fairly new to React but decided to challenge myself to use it because it seemed to be ideal for this project.
+I would like to make better usage of components to make the code more clean.
+I would like to dynamically change the months instead of hardcoding them for one full year.
+It would also be good to implement a weekly view.
+On the API in the future I would make options for what type of event (e.g holiday, work, personal, etc)